 • Long-term approach to investing: Fundamental analysis evaluates the underlying factors that affect growth such as earnings forecasts, market share, revenue trends, and company management.
 The information generated helps investors make informed investment decisions that factor in the time it may take for the asset to reach anticipated value.
 Fundamental analysis helps investors buy growth potential assets and hold them until their price rises.

 • All-round analysis: Fundamental analysis delivers a comprehensive assessment of a stock before investment to evaluate its fiscal health.
 Fundamental analysts examine a company’s financials, industry, and macroeconomic factors that may influence its growth and profitability to offer a baseline for investment decisions.
-In Forex trading, fundamental analysis reviews interest rates, inflation, and political stability to help determine market entry.
+In trading, fundamental analysis reviews interest rates, inflation, and political stability to help determine market entry.

 • Focuses on growth potential: Fundamental analysis investigates diverse factors in search of growth possibilities.
 Fundamental analysis reviews economic data, financial statements, and industries to find growth barriers and opportunities.
 Fundamental analysis makes investment recommendations depending on its findings on growth potential factors.